drachlyznardh/git-historian/CHECKPOINT.md

  - I witnessed some cases of arrows being completely overwritten by other arrows, or commits; column inheritance has to take the number of parents into consideration, and act accordingly;
+ - When branches cross-merge between fixed and dynamic columns, some are never assigned and get lost;
+ - When multiple independet heads are present, some of them are not plotted at all;
  - I definitely must add at least the commit message to the output;

 ## FOCUS: Vertical Padding